Malcom-Charlie/portfolioSetup_mobileFirst/README.md

 > Much appreciation to the following entities:

+- Team mates: Thank you fellow Micronaunts for all the help dealing with blockers.
 - Figma: For the elaborate website designs.
 - Adobe: For easy to use font links.
 - Microverse: For the assignments and learning opportunities.